LivePersonInc/CordovaMessagingSDKSample/README.md

 + [iOS SDK v2.5.x](https://github.com/LP-Messaging/iOS-Messaging-SDK/releases/tag/2.5.0)
 + [Android SDK v2.5.x](https://github.com/LP-Messaging/Android-Messaging-SDK/releases/tag/v2.5.0)

+## Untested Features

+Due to SDK 2.5 only just being released this current plugin version is a port of v2.1.5 in terms of supported features.

+Therefore (currently) the following new SDK 2.5 features have not been tested for Cordova plugin compatibility.

+* [Android] - number of unread messages counter in-app
+* Photo Sharing
+* Secure Form

+## General Limitations / Unsupported Features

+* Fragment mode on Android
+* ViewController mode on iOS

+In both of the above cases these **might** be solvable with more iOS/Android expertise but this has not been achieved yet with the current plugin.

+**Attempt to integrate the SDK in these modes at your own risk**

+* Branding

+Customisations of both SDKs in terms of look and feel can still be achieved through editing the related native class files on iOS/Android - **but support for such config changes via a web layer across platforms is NOT in scope/available**

+* Callbacks / Event Limitations

+Whilst we support and expose a number of delegate callbacks and events to the web layer (see API reference section below), these are not 1:1 parity across both platforms due to differences in the SDK and platforms they run on.
+Please check the documentation below to understand which events apply to each platform.

+Requiring additional brand specific events will require you to modify the code and classes as you see fit.

 ### PLEASE NOTE -- XCODE UPGRADE REQUIRED!!

 + Any version of the Cordova plugin v2.1.x and above has been compiled with the xcode version 8.3.1